regruss/regruss/README.md

 - 🌱 I’m currently enhancing my knowledge of Natural Language Processing
 - 💬 Ask me about Golf or anything sports
 - 📫 How to reach me: regruss@gmail.com
-- ⚡ Fun fact: I own a couple of Bakeries in Texas
+- ⚡ Fun fact: I own a couple of Bakeries